-The relationship between the collective and the individual will be in focus this summer at the 33rd edition of isa – the International Summer Academy of the mdw – University of Music and Performing Arts Vienna.
+The relationship between the collective and the individual was in focus this summer at the 33rd edition of isa – the International Summer Academy of the mdw – University of Music and Performing Arts Vienna.

 Personal autonomy and individual fulfilment are priorities that can stand at odds with those of community and collaboration – and with this currently being a major society-wide theme, it’s naturally also quite present in today’s performative and academic practice.
 Every high-calibre music ensemble necessarily consists of autonomous, distinctive, and strong individuals.